I let her lay and absorb for fifteen, ‘Can I get up now, I smell like a mildewed basement.’

 ‘Right, you can play with it around here, on the road, nothing, no jewelry, no earrings, no rings.’

-She wanted her ears pierced, which was fine, she’s cute, little diamonds, or a pair that dangles three inch length platinum chains.
+She wanted her ears pierced, which was fine, she’s cute, little diamonds, or a pair that dangles two inch platinum chains.
 She has a few laminate bracelets and a platinum filigree ring she wears on her left forefinger.

 ‘Dinner in twenty, roast chicken, sautéed vegetables in garlic sauce.
 If you want dessert, there’s Ben and Jerry’s, cones or cup.
 Then we can catch an episode of Wire in the Blood, I love serial killer and psycho people programs.
 Go and set it up, I’ll bring you a vodka rocks, dash of cranberry.
-A Mondavi sauvignon blanc with dinner.’
+Sauvignon blanc with dinner.’

 Smile to myself, the idiots that had her had no clue what they missed, fuckwads, I should have offed them both.
 Sip my drink and set up the program.